- Sports and Recreation

 Rukeli's most famous fight was against Gustav Eder, also known "Iron Gustav."
 He was set to fight a tough competitor, but this particular match was more than just another prize fight for both men.

 Trollmann showed up to the match with peroxide blonde hair and a face covered in flour - one fit to mock the absurdity of the so-called Aryan race.
 He stood in the ring, fighting the way he was instructed, and took blows for six rounds until he finally collapsed from exhaustion.
 But it wasn't the proud, resilient Sinti boxer who had lost that fight to Rukeli or his fans.
 A cheap imitation showed up in the ring, and it was the cheap imitation that lost the fight.
-Rukeli was not showing how well he could fight, how strong he was a Romani man - he had made a mockery of this German fighting style and with that style he lost.
+Rukeli was not showing how well he could fight, how strong he was a Romani man or as an example of the strength of his people.
+Instead, knowing he took a political action and made a mockery of this German fighting style and with that style he lost.

 Life During Neuengamme Concentration Camp